rijalsandeshraj/localization_helper/README.md

 4. Addition of localization delegates in MaterialApp of 'main.dart' file

 (B) Full Mode includes all features of Basic Mode in addition with:<br>
-=> Import of localization file in every Dart files containing values of<br>
-generated keys of \*.arb file and replacement of Text values with translated keys
+=> Import of localization file in every Dart files containing values of generated keys of \*.arb file and replacement of Text values with translated keys

 ## Usage